 - Belt “tabs” are left as wide as is practical to maintain maximum strength.

-- Holsters are not excessively sewn.
+- Holsters adequately but not excessively sewn.
 Unnecessary holes weaken the leather.

 - Reinforced (or lined) sweat shields maintain shape longer.
 This makes the holster easier to use.
 Single-layer sweat guard will be available only by request.